PLangHQ/plang/Documentation/blogs/AutomatingTheWork.md

-Sure, I'll review your text and make any necessary corrections.

----

 # Automating the Boring Work with Plang

 I have a client who is managing a product catalog.
 Part of it is automatic, and part is manual work.